telerik/blazor-docs/components/grid/selection/rows.md

 To select multiple rows, hold down the `Ctrl` or `Shift` key to extend the selection:
 * Press and hold `Ctrl` and click the desired rows to select or deselect them.
 * Click on the starting row in a range of rows that you want to select, press and hold `Shift`, and click on the last row in the range.
-The first selected row is the start point of the range and the last selected row is the end of the selection.
+The first selected row is the starting point of the range and the last selected row is the end of the selection.

 If you release the `Ctrl` or the `Shift` keys and click to start new multiple selection, the previously selected rows will be deselected.